Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/bayesian/foundations.md

 ---

-## **11) What to Know for Midterm**
-- Be able to **state and interpret Bayes’ Rule**.
-- Understand **difference between Bayesian and Frequentist inference**.
-- Explain **why Bayesian inference is powerful** (updates beliefs, quantifies uncertainty).
-- Know **applications in ML**: Naïve Bayes, Bayesian networks, optimization.
-- Understand **reason for resurgence**: computation + flexibility + interpretability.

----

 ## **12) Summary Quote**
 > *Bayesian inference formalizes learning from data by updating prior beliefs with evidence to obtain a posterior.
-It enables rational, probabilistic reasoning for real-world uncertainty — foundational to modern machine learning and decision-making.*
+It enables rational, probabilistic reasoning for real-world uncertainty which is foundational to modern machine learning and decision-making.*